 To remain “mission-true” and to share the love of God through the gift of clean, safe, drinking water.
 This would include using the bucket filter tool as an initial entry strategy and then providing follow up visitations that would facilitate deeper relational equity.
 This process would open the door for other like-minded organizations that would like to partner to start to provide other community transformation opportunities.

 Current Scope of work:

-Using this data we performed a distribution to the residents of Kianda Zone 1 (approx. 829 homes) in December of 2019 and we have started follow up visits with a local team.
-We hope to start a distribution to the residents of Kianda Zone 2 (1600 homes) mid 2020.
+Using this data we performed a filter distribution to the residents of Kianda Zone 1 (approx. 829 homes) in December of 2019 and we have started follow up visits with a local team.
+We now actively working in Kianda Zone 2 (approx. 2000 homes).

 Costs for the Kibera Campaign: